gopher64/gopher64/README.md

 ## netplay

-Gopher64 supports netplay (online play with others).
-It has a few public netplay servers.
-If you are interested in running a public netplay server, please let me know (open an issue or discussion or contact me on Discord).
+Gopher64 supports netplay (online play with others) via cloud hosted servers.
 You can also run the server (https://github.com/gopher64/gopher64-netplay-server) yourself on a LAN.

 ## portable mode